betaglot/plantabeta/docs/dev/Sequence.md

 > Parallel computing is a type of computation in which many calculations or processes are carried out simultaneously.
 Large problems can often be divided into smaller ones, which can then be solved at the same time.

-## Differentiate(Algorithm, Phrase)
+## Differentiate(Algorithm, Frase)

-All algorithms are Phrases.
-"Phrase" is more commonplace than "Algorithm".
-Use "Phrase" instead of Algorithm to increase accessiblity to atheletes and other people who are averse to math.
+All algorithms are Frases.
+"Frase" is more commonplace than "Algorithm".
+Use "Frase" instead of Algorithm to increase accessiblity to atheletes and other people who are averse to math.
 The purpose of PlantaBeta is not to convince people of the utility of mathematical **theory**, rather, it's to use math in **practice**.

-- ProbePhrase or Probe Algorithm
+- ProbeFrase or Probe Algorithm

 ---